MicrosoftDocs/win32/desktop-src/oe/oe-mimeolegetalternativesection.md

 ---
 title: MimeOleGetAlternativeSection function
 description: Do not use.
 Returns handle to the first body in the message tree that has the alternative content type.
-Also returns whether other instances were found. ms.assetid: '456c62d3-65d7-4af9-afd6-2d1a744eebed'
+Also returns whether other instances were found. ms.assetid: 456c62d3-65d7-4af9-afd6-2d1a744eebed
+keywords:
-keywords: ["MimeOleGetAlternativeSection function Windows Mail (formerly Outlook Express)"]
+- MimeOleGetAlternativeSection function Windows Mail (formerly Outlook Express)
 topic_type:
 - apiref
 api_name: